Kinto/kinto-admin/README.md

 Use the following options to customize the Kinto Admin build.

 ### Single Server
 By default, Kinto Admin gives you the option to connect to multiple Kinto Servers.
-If you only want Kinto Admin to connect to the server from which it's being served, you can set the `SINGLE_SERVER` flag as an environment variable:
+If you only want Kinto Admin to connect to the server from which it's being served, you can set the `KINTO_ADMIN_SINGLE_SERVER` flag as an environment variable:

 ```
-SINGLE_SERVER=1 npm run build
+KINTO_ADMIN_SINGLE_SERVER=1 npm run build
 ```

 ### Building for relative paths